-The way we do this is by rendering the simple blocks of the periodic table into blocks in physical space – in VR.
-Tangible things that the player can play with, but also, which they can combine to create common household objects.
-A player in VR will be crafting iconic, interesting objects they’ve held in their own lives, and deconstructing them into key elemental components.
+The way we do that is by rendering the simple blocks of the periodic table into blocks in physical space – in VR.
+Tangible things that the player can play with, but also, which they can combine to create stuff.
+In Tablecraft, players can craft iconic, interesting objects they’ve held in their own lives, and deconstruct them into key elemental components.

-As they create those objects out of the blocks (because they want to feed their blobs, or otherwise succeed in the game), the whole experience should feel playful and explorative; it becomes something they’re good at, because they put those blocks together and they figured it out – they discovered an element, and they’ve had to deal with and understand its behavior and properties.
-It makes it something they did, it makes it something they want to explore, and in doing so, the seemingly abstract grid of numerals and names that make up the Periodic Table slowly becomes a familiar collection of elements which make up the universe of real, bona-fide stuff.
+As they create those objects out of the blocks (because they want to feed their blobs, or otherwise succeed in the game), the whole experience feels playful and explorative.
+It becomes something they’re organically getting better at, because they put those blocks together and they figured it out – they discovered an element, and they’ve had to deal with and understand its behavior and properties – and in doing so, the seemingly abstract grid of numerals and names that make up the Periodic Table slowly becomes a familiar collection of elements which make up the universe of real, bona-fide stuff.

 Imagine a high school chemistry student, with no prior exposure to chemistry, who nonetheless can see the periodic table and read it as a list of abbreviations for the funny names they’re familiar with.
-As you – the professor – start talking about Radium, Helium, or whatever, they’ll recall how in Tablecraft Helium was a key ingredient in getting blobs to float, and Radium produced glow-in-the-dark blobs that would make all the other blobs sick – the important outcome here being that, perhaps without even realizing it, the elements have become a fun topic for them, and now they’re willing to listen and happy to dive deeper into the subject and learn why Helium made those blobs float.
-The positive, fun memories they created while playing Tablecraft have helped them develop a personal connection and emotional attachment to the subject – a relationship that I believe is necessary for anyone to successfully learn anything, which can be difficult to provide in a traditional classroom environment.
+As you – the professor – start talking about Radium, Helium, or whatever, they’ll recall how in Tablecraft Helium was perhaps a key ingredient in getting blobs to float, and Radium would jump around and eventually morph into Radon because it was radioactive.
+The important outcome here being that, perhaps without even realizing it, the elements have become a fun topic for them, and now they’re willing to listen and happy to dive deeper into the subject and learn why Helium made those blobs float.